The Story Of Hansel & Gretel

 Hansel And Gretel Story - Chapter 5

-Times had not improved.
 In fact—just as the stepmother had predicted—their situation had worsened greatly.
-It was now so dire that only half a loaf of bread remained in the larder.
+It was now so desperate that only half a loaf of bread remained in the larder.

 ‘Something must be done,’ the stepmother thought to herself.

-That evening, after everyone else was in bed, the stepmother stayed up to create her wicked masterplan.
+That evening, after everyone else was in bed, the stepmother stayed up to create her wicked plan.

 ‘I’ve got it!’ she said, ‘I’ll take them even deeper into the woods this time—I know just the place.
 They will surely never find their way home.
 A wolf will eat them both up and I will be able to live in peace and plenty.’